 The Jewish God was defeated by the Gods of the Babylonians, the Assyrians, the Greeks, and the Romans when they attacked the Land of Israel and destroyed His sacred temple and his chosen people.

 The Bible describes numerous times when God rallies against the other Bronze Age Gods such as Jupiter and Zeus and Diana or Artemis claiming that he is greater and more powerful than they are.
 These are Gods that virtually everyone now admits are fictional and aren’t really there and yet still God was challenged to his utmost to try to defeat them.

 God even boasts that he was able to beat the greatest Pharaoh of all in a challenge of miracles and magic making.
 This is no longer considered such an impressive feat now people no longer think that the Pharaohs were Gods either

 The King of the Gods of the Romans was Jupiter and it was commonly accepted that once one was defeated by an invading God then it meant their God was greater and truer than ones own God and the people would move over to worshiping them instead.
 This explains why the Jewish and Christian name for God was ‘Father’ too, which is what ‘Jupiter’ means in Latin.

-It also explains why the Bible also gives a ringing endorsement and over-exaggerated praise of the Roman goddess Diana saying that ‘Diana is the goddess the whole world and all of Asia worships.’
+It also explains why the Bible also gives grand praise of the Roman goddess Diana or Artemis saying that she the goddess “whom all Asia and the world worshippeth.”
 Diana is pictured above performing her daily duties of bringing the morning light to the world by riding her chariot across the sky at dawn.